-- Online: go to the Plan website, and log into your online account.
+- Online: go to the Plan website, and log in to Manage Your Account.
 You can see the different funds and change the way your pension pot is invested - By phone: you can call Legal & General direct on 0345 302 0323.
 Call charges will vary and calls may be recorded and monitored.